-Used oil is, by definition, any petroleum-based or synthetic oil that has already served its intended use inside the engine of machinery or other industrial processes.
-In due time, this gathers impurities such as dirt, metal fragments, water, and even chemicals that degrade its performance.
-Once the oil becomes contaminated, it can no longer perform its function with efficacy and therefore must be replaced.
-Improperly disposed of used oil poses a great risk to the environment in the form of possible contamination of soil and water sources.
+Used oil, by definition, refers to any petroleum-based or synthetic oil that has ceased its intended use within the engine of machinery or other industrial processes.
+Over time, this oil accumulates impurities such as dirt, metal fragments, water, and even chemicals that degrade its performance.
+Once the oil becomes contaminated, it can no longer function effectively and must be replaced.
+Improperly disposed-of used oil poses a significant environmental risk, potentially contaminating soil and water sources.

 1. Collection & Aggregation